Local, state, and federal laws

 - That other legal or equitable grounds exist that bar enforcement of the judgment

-A tenant should notify the sheriff’s office in the event the lessor does not enforce an order within 120 days to make sure that the sheriff refuses to enforce a stale order.
-The tenant should be sure to wait until the 120 day time period has elapsed.
+A tenant should notify the sheriff’s office in the event the lessor does not enforce order within 120 days to make sure that the sheriff refuses to enforce a stale order.
+The tenant should be sure to wait until the 120 day period has elapsed.

 Waiver after judgment

 Lessors sometimes accept rent accruing after the eviction order is entered.
 If such rent is accepted, a new lease is created.
 The tenant may bring an action to recognize the new tenancy.
 However, the landlord may accept rent that accrues between the entry of the judgment and the expiration of the stay, if the landlord has obtained the court's approval.